nateweller/slate-starter-theme/README.md

 # _slate

-_slate is a starter theme that does "just enough", and then a little bit more,
+_slate is a starter theme that does "just enough", and then a little bit more.

 ## Requirements